 - Repair issues.
 The older the car, the more costly the repairs.
 If you opt for 84-month financing, there’s a much higher chance that you’ll need to shell out for those repairs while you still have a monthly payment.
 If you have a tight budget and low emergency reserves, that could spell trouble.

 - Expired warranty.
 Many new cars come with warranties that last the lesser of three years or 36,000 miles.
 With an 84-month loan, you’ll still be paying off your car long after the warranty ends.
 Try to avoid an auto loan term that exceeds the length of your car’s warranty.

 When to consider an 84-month auto loan

-There may be circumstances where you need a car sooner rather than later or don’t have a lot of room to negotiate with a car dealer.
+There may be circumstances where you have a tight budget or don’t have a lot of room to negotiate with a car dealer.
 When you have limited choices available, a long-term auto loan may be the only option.
 Here are some instances where a long-term car loan might be right for you:

 - There is no penalty if the auto loan is paid off early.